The Chamber (1996 film): Reception

 Critical reaction to The Chamber has been negative.
 On Rotten Tomatoes the film has an approval rating of 12% based on reviews from 25 critics.
 On Metacritic the film has a score of 45 out of 100 based on reviews from 18 critics.
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.

 Roger Ebert gave the film two stars out of four, remarking: "In the early days of X-rated movies, they were always careful to include something of 'redeeming social significance' to justify their erotic content.
 Watching The Chamber, I was reminded of that time.
 The attitudes about African Americans and Jews here represent the pornography of hate, and although the movie ends by punishing evil, I got the sinking feeling that, just as with the old sex films, by the time the ending came around, some members of the audience had already gotten what they bought their tickets for."
 James Berardinelli also gave the film two stars out of four, saying: "Plot-wise, The Chamber is full of seeming irrelevancies.
 The movie should have been streamlined better; there's no need to try to include virtually every character from the book. [...]
 The Chamber [...] is mechanical and artificial, and tells you what to think."

 Grisham called the film a "disaster" and a "train wreck from the beginning".
 He added, "It could not have been handled worse by those involved, including me.
 I made a fundamental error when I sold the film rights before I finished writing the book.
 It was a dreadful movie.
 Gene Hackman was the only good thing in it."
-Faye Dunaway's performance in the movie earned her a Razzie Award nomination for Worst Supporting Actress, but she did not win the award.
+Faye Dunaway earned a nomination for the Golden Raspberry Award for Worst Supporting Actress for her performances in this film and Dunston Checks In, but she did not win the award at the 17th Golden Raspberry Awards.